hellbox/srob-migration/content/reviews/youll-laugh-youll-cry.md

 name = "You'll laugh, you'll cry" title = "You'll laugh, you'll cry" dek = "Patricia Lockwood reads from her new memoir Priestdaddy at Elliott Bay Book Company next Wednesday, May 3rd.
-Does one of America's best poets have what it takes to be a memoirist?" type = "Review"facebookauto = "She's one of our best poets.
+Does one of America's best poets have what it takes to be a memoirist?" type = "Review" facebookauto = "She's one of our best poets.
 Can Patricia Lockwood succeed as a memoirist, too?" twitterauto = "She's one of our best poets.
 Can @TriciaLockwood succeed as a memoirist, too?" reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/priestdaddy.md"]